sartography/spiff-example-cli/docs/examples.rst

 Looping Tasks
 -------------

 A looping task sets the cardinality to 25 which is assumed to be a sane maximum value.
-The looping task will add to the collection each time it is processed assuming data is updated as outlined in the previous paragraph.
+The looping task will add to the collection each time it is processed if you are updating data.

 To halt the looping the task.terminate_loop()

 Each time task.complete() is called (or workflow.complete_task_by_id(task.id) ), the task will again present as READY until either the cardinality is exausted, or task.terminate_loop() is called.